Gustav Jäger (naturalist)

-Gustav Jäger (June 23, 1832 – May 13, 1917) was a German naturalist and hygienist.
+Gustav Jäger (June 23, 1832 – May 13, 1917) was a German physician, naturalist and hygienist.
+He was a professor of zoology and physiology at the Stuttgart veterinary medicine school and at the Stuttgart Polytechnic.
+In his writings and teachings he advocated various measures for what he considered as healthy clothing and lifestyle.
+He promoted the use of woolen clothes that he termed as "normal clothing" which he claimed were the closest to natural animal covering and allowed the "soul" made of chemical constituents from the body to release some of the harmful portions which one could detect in the form of fragrances.

 Biography

+Jäger was the son of pastor Karl Friedrich (1794–1842) and Ulrike (1795–1881) daughter of pastor Gottlob Friedrich Stang.
 He was born at the historic Pfarrhaus in the village of Bürg, Neuenstadt am Kocher in Württemberg.
-After studying medicine at Tübingen, he became a teacher of zoology in Vienna.
-In 1868, he was appointed professor of zoology at the academy of Hohenheim, and subsequently he became teacher of zoology and anthropology at Stuttgart Polytechnic and professor of physiology at the Veterinary School.
+He was expected to follow the family profession and studied theology at the seminary in Urach but quit it to study medicine and natural sciences at Tübingen.
+He received a doctorate and became a teacher of zoology in Vienna.
+He studied zoology and comparative anatomy at Vienna University in 1858.
+In 1860 he married Selma (1839–1907), daughter of a pastor and they had three sons and three daughters.
+He worked at a zoological garden in Vienna and became its director until 1866.
+In 1868, he was appointed professor of zoology at the academy of Hohenheim, and in 1870 he became teacher of zoology and anthropology at Stuttgart Polytechnic and professor of physiology at the Veterinary School.
 In 1884, he abandoned teaching and started practice as a physician in Stuttgart.
+After the death of his first wife in 1907, he married Helene Müller, daughter of a pharmacist.

 He wrote various works on biological subjects, including Die Darwinsche Theorie und ihre Stellung zu Moral und Religion (1869), and Lehrbuch der allgemeinen Zoologie (1871–1878).
-Jäger was an early supporter of Darwinism.
+Jäger was an early supporter of Darwinism, sending Darwin a special album in 1877 along with other German evolutionists.

 In 1876, he suggested a hypothesis in explanation of heredity, resembling the germ plasm theory subsequently elaborated by August Weismann, to the effect that the germinal protoplasm retains its specific properties from generation to generation, dividing in each reproduction into an ontogenetic portion, out of which the individual is built up, and a phylogenetic portion, which is reserved to form the reproductive material of the mature offspring.